urdh/libgraph64osx/README.md

-*Note:* This is essentially a reverse-engineered API-compatible OS X (Quartz/Cocoa) variant of the [libgraph64](http://www.math.chalmers.se/Math/Grundutb/CTH/tma881/1213/Assignments/THREADS/graphics.html) graphics library used in the High Performance Computing course given at Chalmers University of Technology.
+**Note:** This is essentially a reverse-engineered API-compatible OS X (Quartz/Cocoa) variant of the [libgraph64](http://www.math.chalmers.se/Math/Grundutb/CTH/tma881/1213/Assignments/THREADS/graphics.html) graphics library used in the High Performance Computing course given at Chalmers University of Technology.
 This is therefore basically a verbatim transcription of the desciption of that library, sans the (sort of irrelevant) X library text.

 # A small graphics package
+**Changes in behaviour compared to the original library** include `CloseWindow` not waiting for the letter `q`, instead waiting for the user to close the window, and the application not drawing anything (the run loop doesn't run) until `CloseWindow` is called.

 ## Colours
 For simplicity there are only given you eight colours to work with.
 The colours are numbered from 0 to 7, and they are _black_, _white_, _red_, _green_, _blue_, _cyan_, _magenta_ and _yellow_.